rdsaunders/rdsaunders/_posts/2016-11-22-documenting-your-product-aids-the-iterative-process.md

 ---
-title: Documenting your product aids the iterative
+title: Documenting your product aids the iterative process
 excerpt: Do you take the time to document your product?
 Are you missing out on valuable improvements by spending time with your product in the way you expect your users use it?